BHASL003C19: Advanced Diploma in Illumination Engineering & Lighting Design e-Learning Course

 Module 6: Fundamental Photometry: Intensity Distribution Diagrams, Calculations: Photometric concepts, photometric definitions and units, relationship between units, photometric terms, primary standard of light, photometric laws, Classification of intensity distribution, polar curves, iso-candela diagrams, light flux calculations.

 Module 7: Illumination Calculations: Point, line and surface sources, illumination diagrams.
+Students learn how to use the Lumen and Point Methods in order to calculate light levels.

 Module 8: Photometry including the Integrating Sphere and the Goniophotometer: Basis of visual photometry, bench photometry, sub-standard lamps, photometer heads, screening, methods of use and measurement, calibration, measuring instruments.